k-nut/website/speaking.md

     source: https://github.com/k-nut/sierra-leone-banks
     description: >
       I used to run the Berlin chapter for [Opencorporate](https://opencorporates.com)'s Flashhacks.
-This was a series of events where people would come together to scrape company data from public registries to add it to the ever growing repository of world-wide company data that openocroporates hosts.
-At Hack and Tell I presented a scraper that I had built for scraping data aobut banks in Sierra Leone.
-The scraper was intersting because the original data was published as Word documents.
-The scraper that I then wrote would download the data, use libreoffice-headless to convert it to an html document and then use web-scraping technolgoies to extract the data from there.
+This was a series of events where people would come together to scrape company data from public registries to add it to the ever growing repository of world-wide company data that Opencorporates hosts.
+At Hack and Tell, I presented a scraper that I had built for scraping data about banks in Sierra Leone.
+The scraper was interesting because the original data was published as Word documents.
+The scraper that I then wrote would download the data, use libreoffice-headless to convert it to an html document and then use web-scraping technologies to extract the data from there.
 People seemed to like this hacky approach and this was awarded *Hack of the Month*.
   - title: Python's Counter reimplemented
     date: 2016-03-29